 10 ways to delight your customers

-Here are some of the best ways to provide outstanding customer experiences.
+Here are proven ways to provide outstanding customer experiences.

 Customer support is critical in delighting customers and contributes to the overall customer experience.

-Gartner found that customers who received high-quality service – extra value during a service interaction, more than just a resolution to their problem – were 82% more likely to stay with a company when offered a chance to switch to a competitor.
+Gartner found that customers who received high-quality service – extra value during a service interaction, beyond just a resolution to their problem – were 82% more likely to stay with a company when offered a chance to switch to a competitor.

-Start with responsiveness, work to provide near-instant response time to customer problems, then work quickly to resolve problems.
-Provide a refund, offer a discount or even send a handwritten apology note, without making customers jump through hoops.
+When appropriate, offer refunds, discounts or even send a handwritten apology note, without making customers jump through hoops.

 Going above and beyond in customer support can help you turn a negative experience into a positive one and create a loyal customer for life.